 Mahalakshmi

-The identification as Mahalakshmi is based the attributes in her hands and her vahana.
-The deity in Kolhapur is a standing one and has her vahana, lion, standing behind her.
+The identification as Mahalakshmi is based on the attributes in her hands and her vahana.
+The deity in Kolhapur is a standing one, and her vahana, a lion, is standing behind her.

 ” Mahalakshmi is to be regarded NOT as the consort of Vishnu, but as the primordial energy manifesting herself as Maha-Saraswati, Maha-Lakshmi and Maha-Kali, from whom the three gods Brahma, Vishnu and Rudra (Siva) took shape to create, protect and dissolve the universe”.